Entropy and stability of hyperbolic manifolds: Introduction

 which in particular implies that $\spherevol(M)\geq \Vol(M, \frac{(n-1)^2}{4n} g_0)$.
 Then the opposite inequality is checked by finding an explicit sequence of embeddings $\phi_i\in \mathcal{F}(M)$ such that $\lim_{i\to \infty}\Vol(M,\phi_i^*\mathbf{g}_{\text{Hil}}) = \Vol(M, \frac{(n-1)^2}{4n} g_0).$

 In order to show that spherical Plateau solutions are unique up to intrinsic isomorphism, we try to argue as follows.
-Consider a minimizing sequence of maps $\phi_i\in \mathcal{F}(M)$, and denote by $C_i$ the integral currents of $\mathcal{S}(\Gamma)/\Gamma$ induced by pushing forward the fundamental class of $M$ by $\phi_i$.
+Consider a minimizing sequence of maps $\phi_i\in \mathcal{F}(M)$, and denote by $C_i$ the integral currents of $S^\infty/\lambda_{\Gamma}(\Gamma)$ induced by pushing forward the fundamental class of $M$ by $\phi_i$.
 The barycenter map ${\mathrm{Bar}}$ enjoys the Jacobian bound (\ref{bound1}) which is almost achieved on a region $\Omega_i \subset \spt(C_i)$ that covers almost all of $\spt(C_i)$ as $i\to \infty$.
-This implies an important local Lipschitz bound for ${\mathrm{Bar}}$, which holds on a whole neighborhood of $\Omega_i$, and the differential of ${\mathrm{Bar}}$ at points of $\Omega_i$ is close to a linear isometry.
-Supposing that $C_i$ converges to $C_\infty=(X_\infty,d_\infty,S_\infty)$, we then construct a limit map sending the current structure $S_\infty$ to the natural current structure $\llbracket 1_M\rrbracket$ supported on $M$.
+Nontrivially, this implies a local Lipschitz bound for ${\mathrm{Bar}}$, which holds on a whole neighborhood of $\Omega_i$, and the differential of ${\mathrm{Bar}}$ at points of $\Omega_i$ can be shown to be close to a linear isometry.
+We can assume, by Wenger's compactness theorem, that $C_i$ converges to a spherical Plateau solution

+(the fact that such a limit exists is crucial).
+We then construct a limit map from the support of $S_\infty$ to $M$: sending the current structure $S_\infty$ to the natural current structure $\llbracket 1_M\rrbracket$ supported on $M$.
 Heuristically, as $i$ goes to infinity, the Jacobian bound (\ref{bound1}) for ${\mathrm{Bar}} : \spt(C_i) \to (M, \frac{(n-1)^2}{4n} g_0)$ should be almost saturated almost everywhere, which means that the differential of ${\mathrm{Bar}} $ should be close to a linear isometry almost everywhere.
-Passing to the limit, we should deduce that ${\mathrm{Bar}}_\infty$ is an isometry for the intrinsic metrics, which essentially would conclude the proof.
-This strategy of constructing a limit barycenter map has been exploited in the rigidity theorems of \cite[Proposition 7.1]{BCG95} and \cite{BBCG12}.
-There, the authors can argue that since their limit barycenter map is $1$-Lipschitz and preserves the volume, it has to be an isometry.
+In other words, ${\mathrm{Bar}} : \spt(C_i) \to (M, \frac{(n-1)^2}{4n} g_0)$ are almost Riemannian isometries.
+Passing to the limit, we should be able to deduce that ${\mathrm{Bar}}_\infty$ is an isometry for the intrinsic metrics, which would essentially conclude the proof.
+This strategy of constructing a limit barycenter map has been exploited in the rigidity theorems of \cite[Proposition 7.1]{BCG95} and \cite{BBCG12} where curvature bounds are assumed.
+There, the authors can argue that since their limit barycenter map is $1$-Lipschitz and preserves the volume, it has to be an isometry, see \cite[Proposition C.1]{BCG95} and \cite[Sections 3, 4, 5]{BBCG12}.
+Related or more general ``Lipschitz-volume'' rigidity results were obtained in \cite[Theorem 1.1]{DNP23}, \cite[Theorem 1.1]{GCS23} and \cite[Theorem 1.2]{Zus23}.